 AFSCME played a major role in winning health care reform and getting fiscal relief for states through the American Reinvestment and Recovery Act (ARRA).

-AFSCME convened the first ever national Next Wave Conference, for new and young leaders of local unions and councils.
-Close to 600 Next Wavers converge on Chicago, Illinois.
+AFSCME convened the first-ever national Next Wave Conference, for new and young leaders of local unions and councils.
+Close to 600 Next Wavers converged on Chicago, Illinois.

 2010